cfrg/draft-irtf-cfrg-voprf/draft-irtf-cfrg-voprf.md

 and a client, where the server holds a PRF key k and the client holds some input x.
-The protocol allows both parties to cooperate in computing F(k, x) such that: the client learns F(k, x) without learning anything about k; and the server does not learn anything about x.
+The protocol allows both parties to cooperate in computing F(k, x) such that: the client learns F(k, x) without learning anything about k; and the server does not learn anything about x or F(k, x).
 A Verifiable OPRF (VOPRF) is an OPRF wherein the server can prove to the client that F(k, x) was computed using the key k.

 The usage of OPRFs has been demonstrated in constructing a number of
 applications: password-protected secret sharing schemes {{JKKX16}};